AutodeskGames/stingray-docs/source/interactive_help/using_entities/script_behavior.md

 This is made easier by using *script* components and *Flow* components, which associate your entities with Lua modules and Flow graphs in your project.
 Those Lua modules and Flow graphs can take care of responding to the events that happen over the lifetime of the entity, and carrying out the appropriate response for the entity to take.

 These components are useful because they help you keep your entity's behavior relatively self-contained.
-This makes your game easier to manage, and makes it easier to re-use your behaviors.
-For example, instead of having to include a Lua routine in your game's main update loop that checks the state of each door in the level, you can encapsulate all the dynamic runtime behavior for your doors inside a script component that gets invoked automatically.
-This keeps your main gameplay scripts and Flow graphs less cluttered with logic to handle for specific types of game objects, and allows you to more easily share behaviors between different entities (and across multiple projects).
+This makes your project easier to manage, and makes it easier to re-use your behaviors.
+For example, instead of having to include a Lua routine in your app's main update loop that checks the state of each door in the level, you can encapsulate all the dynamic runtime behavior for your doors inside a script component that gets invoked automatically.
+This keeps your main gameplay scripts and Flow graphs less cluttered with logic to handle for specific types of objects, and allows you to more easily share behaviors between different entities (and across multiple projects).

 ## Set up a behavior in Flow